 Màiri Anna NicUalraig - Mary Ann Kennedy

 Mary Ann's musical career in its many incarnations has been recognised with major awards, including the Concours Internationale de l'Harpe Celtique at the Lorient Festival Interceltique, the international Celtic Media Festival's Radio Presenter of the Year, and the coveted double gold at Gaeldom's premier festival, the National Mòd.
-Her first band, Cliar, won the all-time Best Album accolade at the inaugural Scots Trad Music Awards, and earned her a Saltire Award, With her tradition-bearer family, the Campbells of Greepe, the major biography and album project 'Fonn' won the Arts and Culture award at the first National Gaelic Awards, and her choir, Còisir Ghàidhlig Inbhir Nis is recognised as one of the country's top choral ensembles.
+Her first band, Cliar, won the all-time Best Album accolade at the inaugural Scots Trad Music Awards, and earned her a Saltire Award, With her tradition-bearer family, the Campbells of Greepe, the major biography and album project 'Fonn' won the Arts and Culture award at the first National Gaelic Awards.

 The debut solo album on ARC Music - a unique collection of original Gaelic songs by Mary Ann and some of Scotland's finest Gaelic poets and lyricists.
 "A richly ambitious widescreen celebration of the language, culture and its global diaspora" (The Morning Star).
 Read more

 A Gaelic celebration of the night skies, with original music by Mary Ann, traditional song, Sinatra and rocket-building - commissioned by the Highlands' Blas Festival.
 Read more

 Associate Artist in partnership with Nick Turner for 'Stepping Out', part of the major refurbishment of Aberdeen's glorious Music Hall.
 Read more